5 Key Areas That Impact Human Performance

 Decrease in neurocognitive and neuromotor abilities from prolonged periods of cognitive and physical activity.

-Increased Energy; Decreased Fatigue (Physical & Mental) – Voxx HPT users report higher energy levels to address physical and psychological fatigue during the day.
+Increased Energy; Decreased Fatigue (Physical & Mental) – Users report higher energy levels to address physical and psychological fatigue during the day.

 Memory Recall & Reaction Time